paprikrumplikas/nike-landing-page/NOTES_CRASHCOURSE.md

 2. CUSTOMIZATION:
     1. If predefined utility classes are not enough, eg we want to use a custom color: in tailwind.config.jss extned the theme and add color, see chestnut in example below
+    2. put custom values in sq brackets like bg-[#ffffff]

 @learning @crucial